Bibhash844/cricket-player-statistics/README.md

 # Cricket Player Statistics
-Cricket Player Statistics is a web application that allows users to search for and view comprehensive statistics of cricket players.
-Leveraging the CricAPI.
+This project is a web application that displays cricket player statistics using the CricAPI.
+Users can search for a cricket player by name and view their personal information and statistics.